-The Early Childhood Development (ECD) program combines classroom study and field experience with children from birth to eight years of age.
+The Early Childhood Education program combines classroom study and field experience with children from birth to eight years of age.
 Students gain an understanding of the social, emotional, intellectual, and physical growth and development of all children within an inclusive environment.
-Completion of the A.A.S. program includes 330 hours of field experience, which is gained through UACCM's Earle Love Child Study Center - a fully-licensed child care center and other quality sites.
+Completion of the A.A.S. program includes 330 hours of field experience, which is gained through fully-licensed child care centers and other quality cites.

-- Students need good written and oral communication skills. - Students should enjoy working with young children. - Students required to take remedial courses must follow the UACCM Student Success Plan. - Students should take classes when first offered as some classes are only offered certain semesters.
+- Students need good written and oral communication skills. - Students should enjoy working with young children. - Students required to take remedial courses must follow the UACCM Student Success Plan. - Semester order for college courses is suggested based on Fall/Spring semester rotation where Fall counts as sem.
+1. Beginning courses in another semester, having prior credits, or taking remedial courses will affect the order in which courses are taken.
+Take classes when first offered as some classes are only offered certain semesters.